spatialos/CExampleProject/README.md

 ## Snapshot

-The snapshot exists in both text and binary format in the `snapshots` folder.
-There is no script to generate the snapshot as the snapshot was written by hand in the text format, but it's possible to make simple changes to the text format and regenerate the binary snapshot from it.
+The snapshot exists in both json and binary format in the `snapshots` folder.
+There is no script to generate the snapshot as the snapshot was written by hand in the json format, but it's possible to make simple changes to the json format and regenerate the binary snapshot from it.
 To update the binary snapshot after making a change, run the following command:

 ```
-spatial project history snapshot convert --input-format=text --input=snapshots/default.txt --output-format=binary --output=snapshots/default.snapshot
+spatial project history snapshot convert --input-format=text --input=snapshots/default.json --output-format=binary --output=snapshots/default.snapshot
 ```